TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

          *(array of keys)*

    Description
-         (Since TYPO3 6.1) Sets the given settings array in the fluid template.
+         Sets the given settings array in the fluid template.
 In the view, the value can then be used.

          **Example:**